 Minor durability concerns

-Unfortunately, not all the required materials for operation are included — you'll need to supply your own USB adapter and a bucket to hold water.
-With an impressively high flow rate (1.2 gallons per minute), you're also more likely to run out of water before battery power.
-And yet, if you don't mind repurposing a cooler or empty bucket, setting up this camping shower in the backyard is a cinch.
-However, we have some concerns about the charging port, which is located under a plastic cap on the pump housing.
-Fully submerging this seems like tempting fate if you forget to secure that cap even just once — or if you break it.
-Lastly, the hose is just under 6 feet, which we'd love to see extended slightly.
-Those looking to save money without an added purchase may want to check out the Sea to Summit Pocket Shower.
-Once full, the only thing you need to operate this gravity shower is a high place to hang it.
+Unfortunately, this model does not come with all the materials necessary for operation — you'll need to supply a USB adapter and a bucket to hold water.
+If you prefer to save money without making an additional purchase, check out the Sea to Summit Pocket Shower.
+Once full, the only thing required to operate this gravity shower is a high place to hang it.
+Still, if you don't mind repurposing an empty bucket or a cooler, setting up the Ivation Portable in the backyard is a breeze.
+With an impressively high flow rate (1.2 gallons per minute), you're more likely to run out of water before battery power.
+We should note we also have concerns about the charging port location, which is under a plastic cap on the pump housing.
+Fully submerging the port seems like tempting fate if you forget to secure that cap even just once — or if you break it.
+Finally, the hose measures just shy of 6 feet, which we'd love to see extended slightly.
+Despite all these critiques, you can't beat the price.

 Heating Method: Manual or solar | Capacity: 2.6 gallons